 Branding Vs Marketing

-Building a Brand Marketing Strategy
+How to Build a Brand Marketing Strategy

 1. Understand your Brand Purpose

-2. Craft Your Brand in Detail
+2. Craft your Brand in Detail

 - Mission statement: Your long-term ambitions.